lahirumw/lahirumw.github.io/_posts/2025-01-30-prometheus-alertmanager.md

 ~~~

 This configuration directs Alertmanager to send alerts to a Slack channel named `#testing-webhook`.
 Adjust the configuration based on your preferred channels and integrations.
-You can find about creating slack incoming webhook using this link — https://api.slack.com/messaging/webhooks
+You can find about creating slack incoming webhook using this [link](https://api.slack.com/messaging/webhooks)

 **Prometheus Configuration**